18F/handbook/_pages/policies/travel-and-leave-policies/first-time-travel-travel-card.md

 ### 1. Complete Card Training

-_Est. time: 45 minutes_
+_Est. time: 60 minutes_

 1. Head over to GSA's [OLU](https://gsaolu.gsa.gov).
 2. Click on the Home button, and then choose "Learning" from the dropdown.
 3. Below, look for a "Find Learning" search box.
 4. Search for "travel card".
-5. Select "FY2016 GSA Travel Card Training", and then Start course.
+5. Select "GSA Travel Card Training", and then Start course.
-6. Proceed through the introduction and the subsequent 5 lessons, answering all of the knowledge check questions along the way.
+6. Once completed there is a second training to take.
+Return to the "Find Learning" search box and search for "travel training".
-7. Take the quiz at the end of the training.
-You must score at least 80% to pass.
+7. Select "Temporary Duty (TDY) Travel Training", and then Start course.
-8. Download your certificate of completion by returning to the "Learning" page and clicking on the "View All" button under "Learning History".
-You should see your completed travel card training on the list, and there will be an icon to generate a print preview, which you can save, at the right.
+8. Once completed, download your certificates of completion for both trainings by returning to the "Learning" page and clicking on the "View All" button under "Learning History".
+You should see your completed travel card and TDY trainings on the list, and there will be an icon to generate a print preview, which you can save, at the right.
-9. For ease of processing later on, save your Certificate as “Your Name TCTC”.
+9. For ease of processing later on, save your certificates as “Your Name travel card training” and “Your Name TDY training”.

 ### 2. Fill out the Supervisory Travel Card Approval